 Some tips and products for creating a comfortable workspace:

 Use a laptop riser to elevate your laptop, saving your neck from downward strain.

 Use a wireless keyboard and mouse to allow your hands to work at a comfortable height.

 Laptop keyboards are great, but if you’re working from home on a laptop all day, a wireless keyboard and mouse will allow your hands and arms to be at a comfortable working height while your laptop is at a comfortable eye-level.
 We like the Logitech Wireless Combo for Windows computers and the Joyaccess Compact Full-Size Keyboard and Mouse for MacBooks.

 Get yourself some blue light glasses to protect from eye strain.

-Ok, so this is a good work tip whether you’re working in an office or working from home.
-If your job requires you to be looking at a computer screen all day, wearing blue light glasses can help prevent retina damage from the artificial blue light generated by screens.
+This is actually a good work tip whether you’re working in an office or working from home.
+If your job requires you to look at a computer screen all day, wearing blue light glasses can help prevent retina damage from the artificial blue light generated by screens.

 Bonus, you can wear these in the evening while watching TV or scrolling through your phone before bed to help lessen the effects that blue light has on the body’s ability to produce melatonin, the hormone that regulates the sleep-wake cycle!

 Check out Canadian company Clearly for your blue light glasses needs.